How the Rolex Submariner Kermit Evolved to the Rolex Submariner Hulk

 The upgrades made from the Kermit to the Hulk has added to its functionality, wearability, and aesthetic.
 Currently, the demand for the Rolex Submariner 116610LV “Hulk” far outstrips the supply.

 For years a lot of speculation and debate have been flying around the horologist community about the status of the Hulk Submariner.
 Collectors were expecting Rolex to make an announcement at Baselworld 2020.
 Baselworld postponed its conference until 2021.

 However, Rolex went ahead and made the announcement on September 1, 2020.
 The Rolex Submariner 116610LV “Hulk” officially has been discontinued.

 Are You Interested in Buying or Selling a Rolex Submariner?

 The Rolex Submariner has a long history of being worn by noteworthy individuals, ranging from athletes to musicians to actors to world luminaries.
 The Submariner is a classic collectible timepiece that not only looks good but also it is a great collectible timepiece.
-U.S. Coins and Jewelry is always ready to buy your used Rolex.
+U.S. Coins and Jewelry is always ready to buy your used Rolex and guarantees each Rolex we have is 100% authentic.
 Bring it in and we'll give a fair appraisal based on market value.